CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/GettingStarted.md

   - **Enable and use UEBA** in Microsoft Sentinel to detect abnormal user and entity behaviours.

+  - **Operationalize the Sentinel data lake** by configuring table tiering across the Analytics, Basic, and Auxiliary tiers to balance query performance with long-term retention costs.

+  - **Use the Sentinel MCP server** to run AI-assisted, natural-language investigations against incidents, alerts, and advanced hunting data.

 Understand the role of each component in the threat detection and incident response workflow.

 ## Pre-requisites